BlueBrain/NeuroM/doc/source/definitions.rst

 ------------

 There are two alternative representations of a neurite tree.
-A neurite may consist of a tree structure with a either set of :ref:`points<point-label>` or a :ref:`section<section-label>` in each vertex or node.
+A neurite may consist of a tree structure with either a :ref:`points<point-label>` or a :ref:`section<section-label>` in each vertex or node.
 The different representations are accessible via the :py:mod:`ezy<neurom.ezy>` and :py:mod:`fst<neurom.fst>` modules respectively.